 MMK:

-Well the costumes were made for us hen Paul became Santa he wanted a very Victorian look to go with the Victorian Christmas cottage down on Main Street.And so he spent a lot of time looking at books in the research library and copying the illustrations that Nash did during the Victorian Period and then the costumes were made by a seamstress in Oneonta named Mrs. Tannenbaum.
+Well, the costumes were made for us.
+When Paul became Santa he wanted a very Victorian look to go with the Victorian Christmas cottage the children visit us in down on Main Street.
+[Brief discussion with Paul Kuhn, her husband] And so he spent a lot of time looking at books over in the research library and copying a lot of the illustrations that Nash did during the Victorian Period and then the costumes were made by a seamstress in Oneonta [named] Mrs. Tannenbaum.
 I thought it was the perfect name for someone to make Santa’s costumes.
-We’ve made repairs, Janet Rigby has made us each new vests since then the vests tend to get really worn with the children clinging to you because they do.
+We’ve made repairs, Janet Rigby has made us each new vests since then, the vests tend to get really worn with the children clinging to you because they do.
 That’s where they come from.

 SD:

 How do you stay warm on Main Street?

 MMK:

-Well the house does have a little electric heater and an electric mat under the rug that keeps your feet warm so inside you’re warm or warm enough.
+Well, the house does have a little electric heater and an electric mat under the rug that keeps your feet warm so inside you’re warm or warm enough.

 SD:

 And people can come inside the cottage?

-TRACK 2
+[START OF TRACK 2, 0:00]

 MMK:

-Ok Sarah if you turn around that top photo is Santa’s Cottage.
-It was built over 30 years ago by a committee here in Cooperstown who didn’t want the kids to go all the way to the mall to see Santa.
+Ok, Sarah if you turn around that top photo is Santa’s Cottage.
+It was built over 30 years ago by a committee here in Cooperstown who didn’t want the kids to have to go all the way to the mall to see Santa.
 They wanted him here on Main Street.
 And up until that point there had been a Men’s Store on Main street called Clark’s and Santa was always there in the store so when they closed Clark’s the decision was made to build Santa a cottage.
 It’s on a trailer and the village stores it in their barn and early in November, probably next weekend they’ll drag it down to Main Street and set it up.

 SD:

-So what do you usually do for hanksgiving?
+So what do you usually do for Thanksgiving?

 MMK:

-That’s the one drawback about being Santa and Mrs. Claus is we don’t dare travel.
-And our families all live outside the area a number of years they have come here to Cooperstown but as the grandsons have gotten older, in high school and college sports, a lot of the tournaments take place during hanksgiving and it’s just really hard for them to get here so we have hanksgiving here in Cooperstown and that’s the hard part, I’d love to be with the grandsons.
+That’s the one drawback about being Santa and Mrs. Claus is, we don’t dare travel.
+And our families all live outside the area, so a number of years they have come here to Cooperstown but as the grandsons have gotten older, and they’re involved in high school and college sports, a lot of the tournaments take place during Thanksgiving, and it’s just really hard for them to get here so we have Thanksgiving here in Cooperstown and that’s the hard part, I’d love to be with the grandsons.

 SD:

 So, you have grandsons?

 MMK:

 Yes.
-That’s Jimmy Virginia Tech studying electrical engineering and this is Patrick that was taken when he was younger.
-He is now a sophomore in igh chool.
+That’s Jimmy, he is at Virginia Tech studying electrical engineering and this is Patrick, that was taken when he was younger.
+He is now a sophomore in high school.
 He’s a great basketball player.
 Awesome.
-Absolutely wesome.
+Absolutely awesome.
 But he lives in Issiqua, Washington State.

 SD:

-Oh wow that’s very far to travel for hanksgiving.
+Oh wow, that’s very far to travel for Thanksgiving.

 MMK:

-It is, t is especially when you have a lot of hanksgiving basketball tournaments to play
+It is, it is, especially when you have a lot of Thanksgiving basketball tournaments to play, so that makes it tough.

 SD:

 So how many people do you typically have at Thanksgiving?

 MMK:

 It can vary.
-We can have as many as 12 and other years it’s just Santa and I because that’s how it works out.
+We can have as many as 12 and other years it’s just Santa and I because that’s just how it works out.

 SD:

 Do you have any special recipes that you make every year?